Rouphael/rt2a/README.md

-# Research Track Assignment - Peyman Peyvandi Pour, S5573284
+# Research Track Assignment - Ali RabbaniDoost - S5650240

 This repository contains the assignments completed for the Research Track 2 course.
 The assignments are divided into three parts: